ibm-cloud-docs/account/visibility-public-catalog.md

 ## Before you begin
 {: #prereqs-acctfilter}

 To complete this tutorial, you need to be assigned the administrator role on the private catalog service.
 With this type of access, you can set filters in the {{site.data.keyword.cloud_notm}} catalog for all users in the account.
+For more information, see [Assigning users access](/docs/account?topic=account-catalog-access).

   If you don't see what you're expecting in the console based on your permissions, try refreshing your session by going to https://cloud.ibm.com/login.
   {: tip}